 Cloud security architecture

-In cloud security architecture, the security elements are added to the cloud architecture.
+In cloud security architecture, security elements are added to cloud architecture.
 Cloud security always involves a shared responsibility between the cloud provider and the cloud consumer.
-The division of responsibility depends on the type of cloud structure that is being used: IaaS, PaaS, or SaaS.
-There is a division of responsibility imagined by ISO, NIST and even the Cloud Security Alliance (CSA), but in the end, it will be determined by the cloud provider and customer and written into the contract.
+The division of responsibility depends on the type of cloud structure you are using: IaaS, PaaS, or SaaS.
+There is a division of responsibility imagined by the International Organization for Standardization (ISO), NIST, and even the Cloud Security Alliance (CSA).
+In the end, however, it will be determined by the cloud provider and customer and written into the contract.

-A risk assessment needs to be done by the cloud customer to ensure they understand the consequences of using any form of cloud.
-If you’re not building your own cloud in your own data center, then the contract would or should state who is responsible for what, or at a minimum, what you can rely on the cloud provider for.
+As a cloud customer, it is important to do a risk assessment to ensure you understand the consequences of using any form of cloud.
+If you’re not building your own cloud in your own data center, the contract should state who is responsible for what, or at a minimum, what you can rely on the cloud provider to do.

 Here are some security controls to consider when designing or using a cloud solution:

-- Data classification – It is critical today to understand the data that you have within your cloud and how sensitive it is.
+- Data classification – It is critical today to understand the data you have within your cloud and how sensitive it is.
 There are tools that will help discover things like personally identifiable information within data storage.
-They, or a more manual process, could be used, but either way, it needs to be done.
+Use the tools or a more manual process, but either way, it must be done.